 - the inclusion of “stars”.

-Whilst there is certainly evidence for use of a Scottish Wild Cat to represent the county,
+Whilst there is certainly evidence of a Scottish Wild Cat being used to represent the county,

 including its deployment as a crest in the arms of the aforementioned earldom,

-where one is depicted grasping the shield of three gold stars on a red field, Colin Gilmour of the flag steering committee clarified the reasoning behind not opting for one on the county flag,
+where one is depicted grasping the shield of three gold stars on a red field, Colin Gilmour of the flag steering committee clarified the committee’s reasoning for not opting for one on the county flag,

 “ “The Land of the Cat” is properly Caithness, not Sutherland.
 The original land of the Cat or ‘Cait’ (from about 800 AD) centred on Caithness and just included a small part of south-east Sutherland.
 The confusion comes from the Gaelic name for Sutherland, which is ‘Cataibh’, which does indeed mean ‘cat land’, but it originated when south-east Sutherland and Caithness all fell under the one Pictish region.
 Unity of the county, especially including the west and north, was considered the key factor by the selection committee, so selecting an emblem that was historically limited to only a very small part of Sutherland (the south-east) and another adjacent county, might reasonably be considered to have been unrepresentative of the county as a whole.